-It is evident that Precinct 2 (under the MOD 6 application) will only result in an additional 3,690 m2 GFA when compared to the approved GFA under MOD 3.
+It is evident that Precinct 2 (under the MOD 6 approval) only results in an additional 3,690 m GFA when compared to the approved GFA under MOD 3.
 This is a minor increase when considered in the scheme of the entire OWE; importantly where MOD 6 results in no GFA changes comparing to the latest approval of MOD 5.